michaelfm1211/mdview/DOCS.md

 libmdview will not implicitly convert valid URL into links.
 If you want to create a link, then you must use one of the syntaxes listed above.

-Links are treated specially in libmdview because the regular rules must be broken to handle them.
-In HTML, the URL of a link precedes the link's text, but in markdown the URL comes after the text.
+Links are treated differently in libmdview because the regular rules must be broken to handle them.
+In HTML, the URL of a link precedes the link's text, but in markdown, the URL comes after the text.
 This inherently requires libmdview to look ahead, but libmdview is restricted to only seeing one character at a time.
-To get around this, the library "cheats" by storing in memory anything that could become a link (more specially, any text between a `[` character and the next space or the next `]` character).
+To get around this, the library "cheats" by storing in memory anything that could become a link (more specifically, any text between a `[` character and the next space or the next `]` character).

 ##### Tables